axelvaldez/radical-companies/_posts/missing chapters/2023-02-28-even-more-questions.markdown

   <div class="_speakerb">To make sure&hellip; this is person who knows how to program, but she doen&rsquo;t know the language your team needs, is that it?</div>
   <div class="_speakera">Exactly!</div>
   <div class="_speakerb">And you don&rsquo;t think that she can learn a new language?</div>
   <div class="_speakera">Right!
-Well, no, yes, she can learn.
+Well, no&hellip; Yes, she can learn.
 But I need to know it the minute she walks in the door.</div>
   <div class="_speakerb">Bad planning on your part, then, right?</div>
   <div class="_speakerbc">Do you know how to program?</div>
   <div class="_speakera">Yes&hellip;</div>